ajmeese7/hellochess-v2/README.md

 `npm run server`

-If you experience an ENOSPC error when running the above command, run:
+If you experience an ENOSPC error or an inotify limit message when running the above command, run:

 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`